syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ```

 The above command will give an output similar to:

 ```shell-session
 NAME      AGE
 jenkins   1h
 ```

-To request a Jenkins, all you need is to send a request for a new Jenkins Resource to the Platform.
+To request a Jenkins, all you need is to send a request for a new Jenkins Resource to the platform.

 Create a Jenkins Resource: